tiagopog/gropen-vscode/README.md

 A Vs Code extension for quickly opening local files and directories on remote git repositories.

-This plugin was thought out to make it a breeze to share code from a codebase with your coworkers.
+This plugin was thought out to make it a breeze to share git-versioned code with your coworkers.

 ![gropen usage example](https://github.com/tiagopog/gropen-vscode/blob/a5b7f0c3c293ba9990f35d3062fb835619a0d1ba/usage.gif?raw=true)